lucbarn/slideshow/README.md

 npm install
 ```

-## Example
+## Live version

-An example of the slideshow can be found at https://codepen.io/lucbarn/full/YRwYVM

-## Perspective tool example

-The perspective tool can be tried at http://slideshow-perspective-tool.s3-website.eu-central-1.amazonaws.com/
+The editor can be tried at https://lucbarn.github.io/slideshow/